shuup/shuup-guide/source/notifications.rst

 by the platform and execute `actions` for that when a set of configured conditions are met.
 It can be translated into this phrase:
 Do an `action` when an `event` is triggered if a `condition` is met. (e.g.:
-Send email to customer when received a new order if the user has a valid email).
+Send an email to the customer when received a new order if the user has a valid email).

 `Events` could include: